Russian Empire: Persecution of Muslims

+Policy towards non-Eastern Orthodox Christian sects

 Despite the predominance of Orthodoxy, several Christian denominations were professed.
 Lutherans were particularly tolerated with the invited settlement of Volga Germans and the presence of Baltic German nobility.
 During the reign of Catherine II, the Jesuit suppression was not promulgated, so Jesuits survived in Russian Empire, and this "Russian Society" played a role in re-establishing the Jesuits in the west.
-Overall, Catholicism was strictly controlled during Catherine II's reign, which was considered an epoch of relative tolerance for Catholicism.
+Overall, Roman Catholicism was strictly controlled during Catherine II's reign, which was considered an epoch of relative tolerance for Catholicism.
 Catholics were distrusted by the Russian Empire as elements of Polish nationalism, a perception which especially increased following the January Uprising.
+After this Russification policies intensified and Orthodox churches such as Alexander Nevsky Cathedral, Warsaw were built across Congress Poland, but no forced conversion was attempted.

 Tsarist religious policy was focused on punishing Orthodox dissenters, such as uniates and sectarians.
 Old Believers were seen as dangerous elements and persecuted heavily.
 Various minor sects such as Spiritual Christians and Molokan were banished in internal exile to Transcaucasia and Central Asia, with some further emigrating to the Americas.
 Doukhobors came to settle primarily in Canada.

 In 1905, Emperor Nicholas II issued a religious toleration edict that gave legal status to non-Orthodox religions.
 This created a "Golden Age of Old Faith" for the previously persecuted Old Believers until the emergence of the Soviet Union.
 In the early 20th century, some of the restrictions of the Pale of Settlement were reversed, though were not formally abolished until the February Revolution.
 However, some historians evaluate Tsar Nicholas II as having given tacit approval to the antisemitic pogroms that resulted from reactionary riots.
 Edward Radzinsky suggested that many pogroms were incited by authorities and supported by the Tsarist Russian secret police, the Okhrana, even if some happened spontaneously.
 According to Radzinsky, Sergei Witte (appointed Prime Minister in 1905) remarked in his Memoirs that he found that some proclamations inciting pogroms were printed and distributed by imperial Police.

+Demography

-Imperial Census of 1897
+Imperial census of 1897

-According to returns published in 1905, based on the Russian Imperial Census of 1897, adherents of the different religious communities in the whole of the Russian empire numbered approximately as follows.
+According to returns published in 1905, based on the Russian Empire census of 1897, adherents of the different religious communities in the empire numbered approximately as follows.

+Russian Central Asia

+Russian Central Asia was also called Turkestan.
+As of the 1897 census, Russian Central Asia's five oblasts contained 5,260,300 inhabitants, 13.9 percent of them urban.
+The largest towns were Tashkent (156,400), Kokand (82,100), Namangan (61,900), and Samarkand (54,900).
+By 1911, 17 percent of Semireche's population and half of its urban residents were Russians, four-fifths of them agricultural colonists.
+In the other four oblasts in the same year, Russians constituted only 4 percent of the population, and the overwhelming majority lived in European-style settlements alongside the native quarters in the major towns.